 The goodwill amounted to RMB215,193,000 was arising from the Group's acquisition of Payload and Linker Business during the year ended December 31, 2021.
-Details of the acquisition are disclosed in Note 41.

-For the purposes of impairment testing, the acquired Payload and Linker Business as disclosed in Note 41 is allocated as an individual cashgenerating unit (the "Payload and Linker Unit").
+For the purposes of impairment testing, the acquired Payload and Linker Business is allocated as an individual cash-generating unit (the "Payload and Linker Unit").
 The recoverable amount of the Payload and Linker Unit has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period.

-The following table sets out the key assumptions for the value in use calculation of the Payload and Linker Unit:
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and pre-tax discount rate of 17% (2021: 16%).
+Pre-tax discount rate applied reflects the current market assessments of the time value of money and the risks specific to the Payload and Linker Unit.
+Other key assumptions for the value in use calculations related to the estimation of cash inflows/outflows which include revenue growth rate, such estimation is based on the Payload and Linker Unit's past performance and management's expectation for the market development.